tbee/sway/README.md

 IDEs usually need to have compiler annotations activated.

-## Compatibility
+## Compatibility / usage
-The components are still the standard Swing components, only with an opinionated API, but they should blend-in nicely in existing applications.
+Sway uses the standard Swing components, only with an opinionated API, so they should blend-in nicely in existing applications.

+But Sway is highly opinionated, trying to make standard stuff as easy as possible.
+Sway assumes some kind of domain model, with is implemented according to the Java Bean specification.
+And as long as you stick to these assumptions, things should go smoothly.
+If you want to do things differently, it's better use the Swing components; they are much more flexible (and because of that more difficult to use).

-And as long as you stick to Sway's API upgrading should not be too much of a hassle.
+As long as you stick to Sway's API, upgrading should not be too much of a hassle.
 If you start poking around, you're on your own ;-)

 ## Support
 There is no formal support for Sway: this library is an open source hobby project and no claims can be made.